opensipa/sbot/README.md

 ### Changelog ###

+### 16/01/2016###
+* New version change the config file and demone.
+This versione permit the change buttonBot with web page.

 ### 22/11/2015###
 * Notification of new posts by email.
 Ability to start and stop the demon.
 Ability to set parameters via mail interface.